kobiyoyo/kobiyoyo/README.md

 Here are some ideas to get you started:
 <pre>
 - 🔭 I’m currently working on Rails & React Projects
-- 🌱 I’m currently learning Django
+- 🌱 I’m currently learning React Native
 - 👯 I’m looking to collaborate on Ruby on Rails & React projects
 - 🤔 I’m looking for a Job opportunity...
 - 💬 Ask me about anything